starbops/blog/content/posts/2026-08-03-metal3-meets-kubevirtbmc-provisioning-kubevirt-vms-like-bare-metal/index.md

    media support (ISO boot instead of PXE).
 See the [supported hardware](https://book.metal3.io/bmo/supported_hardware.html) page for all available driver types.
--  `+http` specifies plain HTTP since the BMC pod doesn't serve HTTPS by default.
-   Without the `+http` suffix, Ironic defaults to HTTPS and the connection will fail.
+-  `+http` explicitly selects plain HTTP because the BMC pod does not serve HTTPS by default.
+HTTPS can be enabled through an Ingress resource, but HTTP is used here for simplicity.
+Without the `+http` suffix, Ironic defaults to HTTPS, causing the connection to fail.
 -  The host portion `metal3-demo-vm-virtbmc.default.svc:80` is the in-cluster Service created by KubeVirtBMC.
 -  `/redfish/v1/Systems/1` is the Redfish system path that KubeVirtBMC exposes.